Sir-Bacon/UMR2toMQTT/README.md

 # UMR2toMQTT
 Python routine to read out UMR2 floorheating controller and publish values to MQTT.

-I created this routine to routinely readout my new WTH UMR2 floorheater control unit and publish variables via MWTT to my Home Assistant.
+I created this routine to routinely readout my new WTH UMR2 floorheater control unit and publish variables via MQTT to my Home Assistant.
 The UMR2 controller publishes its status on a webpage via a json element.
 This routine calls the json and parses it to select specific parameters for publication.
 It also calculates the difference between the temperature floor in and floor out.

 ## Before use
 Run the script 'UMR2toJSON' 1 time to identify the parameters you want publish on MQTT.
 Remember to first correct the IP-address of your UMR2 in the script.
 Use current values on the UMR2 status webpage to check values.